 When planning changes in your facility, consider how those changes will be evaluated from the start.

 The implementation of the Aged Care act 1997 has ensured that all aged care facilities have a continuous improvement program.
 To achieve accreditation facilities must be able to show compliance against the 44 expected outcomes within the Aged Care Accreditation Standards and that they are actively pursuing continuous improvement across all 4 standards.

 Expected Outcome 2.9, palliative care requires that the comfort and dignity of terminally ill residents is maintained.
 Many of the expected outcomes in Standard 2 - Health and Personal Care and Standard 3 - Resident Lifestyle, also reflect issues in palliative care provision.
 Pain management and choice and decision making are two examples.

 The National Aged Care Quality Indicator Programme commenced in January 2016.
 The program assesses aged care facilities on three aspects of care

 Participation in the program is voluntary and results are published on the myaged care website.
 This program may form part of the aged care facilities continuous improvement program.

-The Australian Aged Care Quality Agency has replaced the Aged Care Standards and accreditation Agency as the body that is responsible for monitoring quality in aged care.
-The Agency has produced a document Let’s talk about Quality (4.67MB pdf) which discusses current opinion related to quality in aged care.
+The Aged Care Quality and Safety Commission has replaced the Australian Aged Care Quality Agency as the body that is responsible for monitoring quality in aged care.
+The Australian Aged Care Quality Agency has produced a document Let’s talk about Quality (4.67MB pdf) which discusses current opinion related to quality in aged care.

 The South Australian Innovation Hub trial is a federally funded program to improve the quality of aged care by encouraging strong leadership and clinical governance in RAC.